flixpressllc/ReactBasicTemplateEditor/README.md

 # Working with CSS

-The editor.scss file is written using [SASS](http://sass-lang.com) which supports style nesting and variables.
-Regular, old css will work just fine inside this file, and I'd suggest putting any changes at the bottom until you are familiar with Sass.
-Running any of the commands described above will transpile the file into regular old css.
+The style files are written using [SASS](http://sass-lang.com) which supports style nesting and variables.
+Regular, old css will work just fine inside a file ending in `.scss`.
+Some of the files I have created end in `.sass`, which is run through the same SASS processor, but has a different syntax.
+Those files probably ought not be edited anyway.
+Not until you really understand SASS.

+The styles for each of the components in this project live next to the components themselves.
+For example, if you want to change some style in the `AccountBalance` component which lives at `src/components/AccountBalance.js`, then you'd edit the neighboring SASS file at `src/components/AccountBalance.scss`.

 # Implementation